SKS-Keyserver/sks-keyserver/README.md

 Verifying the downloaded file

-    gpg --verify sks-x.y.z.tgz.asc
+    gpg --keyid-format long --verify sks-x.y.z.tgz.asc

+The resulting output should be similar to

+    gpg: Signature made Wed Jun 27 12:52:39 2012 CEST
+    gpg:                using RSA key 41259773973A612A
-A message should indicate a Good signature from
-"SKS Keyserver Signing Key"
+    gpg: Good signature from "SKS Keyserver Signing Key"
+    gpg: WARNING: This key is not certified with a trusted signature!
+    gpg:          There is no indication that the signature belongs to the owner.
+    Primary key fingerprint: C90E F143 0B3A C0DF D00E  6EA5 4125 9773 973A 612A

   Compilation and Installation
 ----------------------------